Free Credit Score Check

 Avoid submitting several loan applications

-Several rejected loan applications can have a negative effect on your credit score, thus if you want to raise your credit score, you should refrain from doing so
+Several rejected loan applications can have an adverse effect on your credit score; thus, if you want to raise your credit score, you should refrain from doing so

 Doing a credit score check and being aware of its limitations is essential.
 Maintaining your credit utilisation below 30% of your available credit limit is advised.

-It's a good idea to schedule your repayments ahead of time using the EMI calculator.
-You can plan your EMI and prevent default or delay by using an EMI calculator.
-Your credit score will rise if you make your repayments on schedule
+It's a good idea to schedule your repayments using the EMI calculator.
+Using an EMI calculator, you can plan your EMI and prevent default or delay.
+Your credit score will rise if you make your repayments on schedule.

-Having a mix of credit types shows lenders your ability to handle different kinds of debt responsibly.
-So, one should have a balanced mix of credit - combining secured and unsecured loan, impacts your credit score positively
+Having a mix of credit types shows lenders your ability to responsibly handle different kinds of debt.
+So, one should have a balanced mix of credit - combining secured and unsecured loans impacts your credit score positively.

 Being a guarantor carries some risk because your credit score will suffer if the primary borrower defaults.
 Accepting such arrangements should only be done if you are confident in the borrower's ability to repay and their financial stability.